opensearch-project/documentation-website/_ml-commons-plugin/extensibility/index.md

 Machine learning (ML) extensibility enables ML developers to create integrations with other ML services, such as Amazon SageMaker or OpenAI.
 These integrations provide system administrators and data scientists the ability to run ML workloads outside of their OpenSearch cluster.

-To get started with ML extensibility, choose from the following options.
+To get started with ML extensibility, choose from the following options:

 - If you're an ML developer wanting to integrate with your specific ML services, see [Building blueprints]({{site.url}}{{site.baseurl}}/ml-commons-plugin/extensibility/blueprints/).
 - If you're a system administrator or data scientist wanting to create a connection to an ML service, see [Creating connectors for third-party ML platforms]({{site.url}}{{site.baseurl}}/ml-commons-plugin/extensibility/connectors/).